jaspreet39431/pps-report/report.md

 }
      }
 ```
-                                                     EXPERIMENT NO:5
+#                                                      Experiment No:5
  Write a C program to print a big ' C '.
 ```C
  ######
 ##    ##